hexpm/hexpm/lib/hexpm_web/templates/policy/security.html.md

 ### Reporting a vulnerability

-If you find a security problem in hex.pm, email <security@hex.pm>.
+If you find a security problem in hex.pm itself, email <security@hex.pm>.
 Please don't open a public issue for it.

+If you find a vulnerability in a package published on Hex, use the report form on that package's page.
+You need to be signed in with a verified email address.
+Vulnerability reports are sent to the [Erlang Ecosystem Foundation CNA](https://cna.erlef.org), which triages them and contacts the people involved.
+The [Privacy Policy](/policies/privacy) describes what the submission contains.

+### Ecosystem security

+The security model, practices and controls for the Hex package ecosystem, including the threat model, the development and build process, and supply chain integrity, are documented in the [specifications repository](https://github.com/hexpm/specifications/tree/main/security).
+That documentation covers the ecosystem as a whole.
+The measures Six Colors commits to are the ones on this page.